LiaScript/docs/README.md

 ```

                                --{{3}}--
-The result is a table with playback buttons only, where the text is hidden and where the main language will be translated while the other languages remain.
+The outcome is a table with playback buttons only, where the text is concealed, and the primary language will be translated while the other languages remain unchanged.

                                  {{3}}